 - Student must obtain written permission from the instructor to audit course (via instructor email or instructor signed DROP/ADD form (or “University Election Worksheet”); space must be available in the class (if a class has a limited enrollment, students who take the class for credit will receive priority).

-- Student must bring proof of instructor consent to Academic Services for final approval
+- Student must bring proof of instructor consent to the Ross Registrar's Office for final approval.

 Audited courses will count toward the student’s credit capacity for the term, but will NOT count toward the degree.
 Regular course fees apply.
 An official audit obligates a student to attend classes regularly and complete course requirements (e.g., papers, assignments, tests, and the final examination).
 When the student has satisfactorily completed a course for an official visit, the course will be listed on the permanent academic record with the notation "VI" in place of a grade.
 If the student does not complete the course to the satisfaction of the instructor, the course will be entered on the record with the notation "E" or "ED" (unofficial drop) and calculated as a failing grade.